 9.1 Apple

 In his Standford commencement speech, he famously declared that his love of calligraphy had a tremendous influence on the lovely typography displayed in today’s Apple products.
-Who would have thought that scribbling fancy letters results in cutting-edge technology?

 9.2 Queen Elizabeth II

-Moreover, there is another surprising lover of calligraphy, none other than Queen Elizabeth II herself.
-As a result, the current monarch of the United Kingdom enjoys this age-old discipline.
 So, it is true that she enjoys honing her handwriting in her spare time, giving her handwritten notes a bit more class.
 If the queen does this, you can imagine how much it is worth.
-It feels like common people like you and me can also do and grasp the secret behind this magic handwriting form.
+It feels like ordinary people like you and me can also do and grasp the secret behind this magic handwriting form.

-So the next question is why calligraphy has been emphasized so much in early education for Asians like Chinese, Japanese, and Koreans because this handwriting form benefits brain development.
 Remember, Asian races are more dominant than other races.
-And you can easily find information about it on Google that most of the higher-ups in the countries belong to Asians.
-And I’m only trying to demonstrate the positive traits of this that give your personality a rainbow’s worth of colours.
+And you can easily find information on Google that most of the higher-ups in the countries belong to Asians.
+And I’m only trying to demonstrate the positive traits that give your personality a rainbow’s worth of colors.

-Hence, even famous personalities can’t resist the charms of calligraphy, whether influencing technology or simply engaging in expression.
 These individuals show us that there’s something truly captivating about creating beautiful letters on a page rather than playing online games (Don’t let your emotions get the best of you, just kidding).
 Don’t you think, pal?

 10. Find Your Calligraphy Style